top of page

 feeling like nothing is fair

-worrying what other people think
+worrying about what other people think

 feeling like they don’t fit in or belong